Misdiagnosis Lawsuit

 The statistics on medical professionals failing to diagnose are alarming; according to a report released by the Institute of Medicine, most Americans will get a late or wrong diagnosis at least once in their lives, many of these diagnoses resulting in horrific medical consequences.
-This could be affecting more than 12 million people annually, indicating that it is a serious issue.
+According to Johns Hopkins Medicine, each year, an estimated 371,000 deaths occur from misdiagnoses, in addition to 424,000 permanent disabilities.

 Quick Links